WE MET BEFORE?

 with a Borderline who reawakens the excruciating anguish he learned

-to put aside or adjust to as a little kid.
+to put aside or adapt to as a little kid.

-core shame that's invoked in him during these times, is monumental.
+core shame that's invoked within him during these times, is monumental.

 He remembers how powerful, in-control and popular he was before

-he started up with the Borderline and his world began to collapse.
+he started up with the Borderline and his world (and ego) began

-He cannot reconcile his current (dispicable) frailty with the
+to collapse.
+He cannot reconcile his current ("dispicable")

-it causes him a deep sense of despair, embarrassment and frustration.
+in boyhood--and it causes him a deep sense of despair, embarrassment

 chameleon's coloring will change according to its surrounding